 A larger selection of bars and restaurants can be found at nearby Iiyama town, just 11 km away from the resort.
 Iiyama is fondly known as the “little Kyoto of snow country”.

 Culture & Ambiance

-International crowds are yet to discover Madarao (give it time!).
-Madarao’s clientele is predominantly Japanese.
+International visitors are rapidly waking up to the wonders of Madarao, but the resort’s clientele is still predominantly Japanese.
 The resort enjoys a very different atmosphere from Hakuba, Niseko or even Nozawa Onsen.
-There is zero in the way of a western-style après-ski scene.
+There is very little in the way of a western-style après-ski scene.
 The Madarao version of après-ski involves a good meal and a soak in a traditional onsen bath.
 These can be found at the Madarao Kogen Hotel—available to non-guests for a small fee.

 Anyone wanting a brief escape from the village can make the short trip to Iiyama.
 The tiny rural town of Iiyama hosts an annual snow festival, known to feature some incredible ice sculptures.
 Other day trip options include Jigokudani Snow Monkey Park, Zenkoji Temple and the Togakushi-Soba Museum.
 These are a little further afield, requiring up to an hour’s commute.

 Japan’s largest international airport is located in Narita, an hour outside of Tokyo.
 The Narita Express train is the easiest way to reach the capital from the airport.